-Slot reservations through flat-rate pricing.
-Instead of paying for queries on demand, you can purchase BigQuery slot commitments (starting at a minimum of 100) in either flex, monthly, or yearly commitments.
-You can then dynamically create and manage buckets of slots called reservations and assign projects, folders, or organizations to these reservations.
+Slot reservations through capacity-based pricing.
+Instead of paying for queries on demand, you can dynamically create and manage buckets of slots called reservations and assign projects, folders, or organizations to these reservations.
+You can purchase BigQuery slot commitments (starting at a minimum of 100) in either flex, monthly, or yearly commitments to help minimize costs.
 By default, queries running in a reservation automatically use idle slots from other reservations.

 As the following diagram illustrates, suppose you purchased a total commitment capacity of 1,000 slots to share across three workload types: data science, ELT, and business intelligence (BI).
 To support these workloads, you could create the following reservations:

 - You can create the reservation ds with 500 slots, and assign all Google Cloud data science projects to that reservation.